lamini-ai/lamini-ai.github.io/docs/tuning/memory_tuning.md

 ## Specifying GPUs and nodes

+Specifying additional GPUs and/or nodes can significantly reduce model tuning time, which is especially beneficial when working with large datasets.

 `llm.train` takes an optional `gpu_config` argument that lets you specify the number of GPUs and nodes to use for tuning.

-Unless explicitly specified, the default is 1 GPU and 1 node.

-On the Lamini Free plan, you can specify up to 4 GPUs and 1 node.
+See [/tuning/hyperparameters/](/tuning/hyperparameters/#gpu_config) for more details.

 If you are self-managing Lamini Platform, you can specify any number of GPUs and nodes within the cluster size you've provisioned.